whitefusionhq/ellisflutes_site/_jekyll/_products/BubingaBasketBflat.md

 Bubinga Basketmaker, Key of Bflat (right-handed).

 Sorry, the only sound sample available is in the key of A below.
 This will give you a close idea of the sound and range of the flute, if not the exact pitch.

+Dut to the CITIES restrictions on certain types of woods, this flute can only be shipped within the U.S.